sts10/phraze/readme.markdown

 ## Licensing

-Phraze's code is licensed under the Mozilla Public License v2.0.
+Phraze's source code is licensed under the Mozilla Public License v2.0.
 See included [LICENSE.txt](./LICENSE.txt) file or [this online version of the license](https://www.mozilla.org/en-US/MPL/2.0/).

 ### Word list licensing